Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 - If you have more than two paths to choose from, you can “chain” multiple if/else pairs together.

-# While and For Loops
+# While and Do Loops
 - Consider a program that outputs all even numbers from 0 to 12.
 One way to write this is as follows:

   console.log(0);